Why I went from VP Engineering to hands-on builder

 Twelve years of management don’t disappear.
 These skills transfer, but differently.

 Scope discipline.
 I’m delivering 7 projects because I said no to 70 ideas.
-This isn’t productivity; it’s focus.
-Every cool idea I skip makes me stronger on the 7 I keep.
-That’s CTO-level prioritization.
-You don’t learn this coding alone.
+That’s focus, not productivity.
+Every cool idea I skip makes me stronger on the ones I keep, and you don’t learn that discipline coding alone.
 You learn it managing competing priorities with limited resources.
-Parallelization comes naturally to me; I spent years managing multiple teams simultaneously, coordinating leads across different stacks and products.
-Juggling 7 projects feels familiar; just different execution layer.
+Parallelization comes naturally because I spent years managing multiple teams simultaneously, coordinating leads across different stacks.
+Juggling 7 projects feels familiar, just a different execution layer.

 System thinking.
-Understanding dependencies, blast radius, technical debt; that doesn’t fade.
+Understanding dependencies, blast radius, technical debt: none of that fades.
 When I code on these projects, I still think like an architect.
 Not “how do I make this code work” but “how does this feature impact the entire system in 6 months.”
-That’s the leadership speaking.
 The ability to zoom out while zooming in.

 Execution velocity.
 “Done” beats “perfect” every time.
 I learned this in management, not in engineering school.
-Engineering school teaches you to optimize.
-Startups teach you to deliver.
-Big difference.
+Engineering school taught me to optimize.
+Startups taught me to deliver.
+Those aren’t the same lesson, and you don’t fully understand either until you’ve been through both.

 Communication.
-Writing clear docs, READMEs, GitHub issues; still core.
+Writing clear docs, READMEs, GitHub issues: still core.
 Building alone doesn’t mean building in silence.
 If anything, async written communication matters more when there’s no team to verbally align with.
-Every README is a pitch.
-Every issue is a spec.
-Every commit message is documentation.
+A README is a pitch.
+An issue is a spec you’ll reference 3 months later.
+A commit message is the one piece of context that survives a rewrite.
 At Cheerz, I evangelized documentation culture: API contracts, contract-first approach, clear specs.
 It worked, but it was slow.
 Writing took time.
 Now with AI, it’s automated.
 Give it the right style guide, and it produces excellent documentation instantly.
 Same standards, 10x faster.

 Hiring instinct.
 I recruited 60+ people (80% direct, no headhunters) across Bulgaria, England, Vietnam, Poland, Tunisia, France.
 I know what good looks like.
-It’s not an exact science; I can be wrong.
-But I’ve learned to trust my gut, my instinct.
-Some interns I hired became lead developers.
+It’s not an exact science.
+I’ve been wrong before.
+But I’ve learned to trust the pattern recognition that builds up over 60+ hires.
+Some interns became lead developers.
 Junior engineers turned into seasoned seniors.
-That pattern recognition doesn’t vanish.
-When I review code on open-source projects, I can spot who has potential vs who’s just following tutorials.
+When I review code on open-source projects now, I can still spot who has potential vs who’s just following tutorials.
 Same instinct, different application.

 What became obsolete (for solo building)

 People management overhead.
-1-on-1s, performance reviews, conflict resolution; zero of this when solo.
-I spent 70-80% of my VP time on people ops.
-That time is now redirected to building.
-The ROI shift is massive.
+1-on-1s, performance reviews, conflict resolution: zero of this when solo.
+I spent 70-80% of my VP time on people ops, which meant 70-80% of my time was not spent building.
+That math hit me about 6 months into the current role.

 Process optimization.
 No sprint planning, no stand-ups, no retros when there’s no team.
 I don’t miss optimizing Jira workflows.
 I miss solving technical problems.
 Turns out, I always preferred the latter.